edliaw/edliaw-neuron.github.io/chanfa.md

 ## In <practicalmethod>

 <hongjunsheng> simplified this into two basic types: 顺缠 `shùn chán` and 逆缠 `nì chán`.
-They correspond to directions of rotation relative to the central axis of the body, much like clockwise is the direction of rotation relative to the clock face.
+They correspond to directions of rotation relative to the central axis of the body, just as clockwise is the direction of rotation relative to the clock face.

 - In the torso:
   - Shun is when the torso turns left.